-Direct attached routes are routing entries for network that can be reached from an interface of the Barracuda CloudGen Firewall without having to use a next hop gateway.
+Direct attached routes are routing entries for networks that can be reached from an interface of the Barracuda CloudGen Firewall without having to use a next hop gateway.

 Before You Begin